Images Reveal A 'Snowman' At The Frigid Outer Reaches Of Our Solar System

 This strange, cold world is also the most distant object ever to be approached by a spacecraft.
 It lies some 4 billion miles from the sun, and it's pretty tiny — only about 20 miles long and 10 miles wide.
 Before Ultima Thule was intercepted by the New Horizons spacecraft, scientists knew almost nothing about it, but they were eager for a glimpse of what's thought to be an almost unchanged relic from our solar system's earliest days.

-Images were taken by onboard instruments as the spacecraft zoomed past the world some 2,200 miles from its surface just after midnight on New Year's Day.
+Images were taken by onboard instruments as the spacecraft zoomed past the world some 2,200 miles from its surface on New Year's Day, just past midnight.
 Scientists have had to wait for the data to come back, a slow process that will continue in the days and months ahead.

 "We have far less than 1 percent of the data that's stored aboard the solid state recorders," says Alan Stern, principal investigator of NASA's New Horizons mission.
 Still, researchers have learned a lot already.